otdavies/Rapid/README.md

-# Project Context Server
+# RAPID: Relational Abstract Programmatic Insight Discovery

-The Project Context Server is a local MCP server designed to provide powerful code analysis and search capabilities for any software project.
+RAPID (Relational Abstract Programmatic Insight Discovery) is a local MCP server designed to provide powerful code analysis and search capabilities for any software project.
 It leverages a high-performance Rust-based file scanner to quickly parse and analyze code, exposing a set of tools that can be used by any MCP-compliant client.

 This server is ideal for AI assistants and development tools that need to understand the context of a codebase to perform tasks like code generation, refactoring, and automated documentation.